RCEMIP: Radiative-Convective Equilbrium Model Intercomparison Project

 The following documents provide more information on RCEMIP and describe the simulation protocol:

-Paper describing RCEMIP-II Protocol, in review at Geoscientific Model Development:
+Paper describing RCEMIP-II Protocol, published in Geoscientific Model Development:

 Wing, A. A., Reed, K. A., Satoh, M., Stevens, B., Bony, S., and Ohno, T. (2018): Radiative-Convective Equilibrium Model Intercomparison Project, Geosci.
 Model Dev., 11, 793-813, doi:10.5194/gmd-11-793-2018.